Myanmar entry requirements for Singapore passport holders

 Singapore passport holders can enter Myanmar without a visa for stays up to 30 days.
 This applies to tourism and business visits.
 At Yangon, Mandalay, and Naypyidaw airports, just present your passport and you'll be stamped in — no forms needed.

-Your passport needs to be valid for at least 6 months beyond your intended departure date from Myanmar.
-Airlines check this at check-in — if your passport expires sooner, you'll be denied boarding.
+Your passport must be valid for at least 6 months from your date of entry into Myanmar.
+Airlines check this before boarding — if your passport expires sooner, you'll be denied boarding.

 Required